cuirq3/cuirq3.github.io/_pages/Siga_24.md

 <div align="center">
 <img src="../../assets/img/Siga_24/pipeline_v2.png" alt="pipeline.png" style="max-width: 100%; height: auto;"/><br>
-<p><b>Fig. 2.</b> Pipeline overview on synthetic letter point clouds.
+<p style="text-align: left;"><b>Fig. 2.</b> Pipeline overview on synthetic letter point clouds.
 High-genus reconstruction follows the bottom pipeline, where 𝑔 stands for the genus number.
 Given the prior knowledge of a genus-0 shape, the shorter pipeline depicted at the top is employed.
 In the pipeline shown at the bottom, the red edges in the third inset denote the newly added handles.
 Concurrently, the path formed by the blue edges represents the shortest path between the two end vertices before the red edge is introduced.
 </p>
 <br>
 <br>